test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

 - `sgp1`: Singapore 1
 - `tor1`: Toronto 1

-For the most up to date list of regions supported by DigitalOcean see Regions at [slugs.do-api.dev](https://slugs.do-api.dev/)
+For the most up-to-date list of regions supported by DigitalOcean see Regions at [slugs.do-api.dev](https://slugs.do-api.dev/)

 #### tags